elastification/php-client/README.md

 - [ ] GetFieldMappingRequest (seems to be only in v1)
 - [ ] index recovery (v1)
 - [ ] analyze (v1) ???
+- [ ] bulk requests
-- [ ] document repository (create, update, exists, get) for each function there must be the registered request
+- [x] document repository (create, update, exists, get) leave everything blank and index and type must be give in function
-- [ ] document repository (create, update, exists, get) leave everything blank and index and type must be give in function
+- [x] search repository leave everything blank and index and type must be give in function
 - [ ] Think about an array of clients or a decision manager for get the right client (maybe voter pattern?)

 xenji: